syncfusion-content/angular-docs/angular-2/CheckBox/Getting-Started.md

 {% endhighlight %}

-Execute the above code to get the following output
+Execute the above code to get the following output.

 ![](Getting-Started_images/two-way.png)